Preskočit na obsah

 Key messages

-• The surface water quality met the limits for selected general indicators and indicators of radioactivity in all monitored areas in 2020.
+• The surface water quality met the limits for selected general indicators and indicators of radioactivity in all monitored areas in 2022.
 Limits were exceeded mainly in synthetic and non-synthetic substances, hydro-biological and microbiological indicators and in general indicators - mainly nitrite-nitrogen.

-Change since 2005 Change since 2015 Last year-on-year change
+Change since 2007 Change since 2015 Last year-on-year change

-Since 2007, surface water quality indicators have been monitored according to the approved Program of surface waters status monitoring and have been evaluated in accordance with Annex no.1 of GR no. 269/2010 Coll. in indicators A, B, C, D and E. Nitrite-nitrogen and hydrobiological and microbiological indicators were frequently exceeded in all river.
+Surface water quality indicators have been monitored according to the approved Program of surface waters status monitoring and have been evaluated in accordance with Annex no.1 of GR no. 269/2010 Coll. in indicators A, B, C, D and E. The values of GR No. 269/2010 Coll. and priority substancese were evaluated by GR of environmental quality standards (GR No.167/2015 Coll.) and requirements were exceeded in a group of synthetic substances, non-synthetic substances and hydro-biological and microbiological indicators.

 Summary assessment

-The number of monitored sites and indicators not meeting the general requirements for the surface water quality in accordance with the Government Regulation no. 269/2010 Coll., part A and E.
+The number of monitored sites and indicators not meeting the general requirements for the surface water quality in accordance with the Government Regulation no. 269/2010 Coll., part A and E. (2022)

 International river basin Sub-basin Number of monitored sites in sub-basin Indicators not meeting the requirements for the surface water quality